CLOSED CHURCHES WITHIN THE

 From the intersection of US 11-15 and PA 104, 5 miles

-north of Liverpool, go north on PA 104 4 miles to the village of Meiserville.
-In the village of Meiserville,
+north of Liverpool, go north on PA 104 4 miles to the village of

-turn left onto Mill Road and go 0.5 miles to St. Thomas Road.
-Turn left
+go 0.5 miles to St. Thomas Road.
+Turn left on St. Thomas Road and go 1

-church is on the left, and the cemetery is on the hill across Church Road.
+and the cemetery is on the hill across Church Road.

 Historic Conference: